swiftlang/swift-evolution/proposals/NNNN-refining-identifier-and-operator-symbology.md

 - Emoji characters are not displayed uniformly across different platforms.

-- Whether any particular character is presented as emoji or text depends on a matrix of considerations, including "environment" (e.g., Safari vs. XCode), presence or absence of a variant selector, and whether the character itself defaults to "emoji presentation" or "text presentation."
+- Whether any particular character is presented as emoji or text depends on a matrix of considerations, including "environment" (e.g., Safari vs. Xcode), presence or absence of a variant selector, and whether the character itself defaults to "emoji presentation" or "text presentation."
 This behavior is specifically documented in [Unicode